 Olympus OM-D E-M1 Mark III Mirrorless Camera

 The Olympus E-M1 Mark III is a 20MP Micro Four Thirds mirrorless camera — with 4K video and in-body stabilization.
-Used copies start from $651.1 on GearFocus, with buyer protection on every purchase.
+Check GearFocus for current availability, with buyer protection on every purchase.

 Olympus OM-D E-M1 Mark III Mirrorless Camera